 When you own your own blog hosting account, whether you switch web designers, web hosting providers, or any other changes to your online business you don't have to worry about losing your established Google rankings and existing traffic because you keep the website and domain name.
 And moving your own blog to another web host is a simple process.

 If you don't own your own blog, it can be taken down at any time for any reason without any recourse.
 You can lose everything overnight.

 3. Owning Your Own Blog is Extremely Inexpensive

 As mentioned at the beginning of this article, you don't have to worry about high costs preventing you from hosting your own blog.
 By downloading quality (and more often than not, free) blogging software and purchasing your own domain name, you’ll be all set.
 Budgeting between $10 to $15 a month should do the trick.

 Convinced that you should host your own blog?
-If so, WordPress blog software is the way to go, because it has already been tried and tested on millions of computers worldwide.
+If so, the WordPress platform is the way to go, because it has already been tried and tested on millions of website worldwide.
 Other options exist, but if this is your first venture into hosting, you'll have easy success with WordPress.

 Since WordPress is one of the most popular solutions on the internet, there are plenty of people you can hire to outsource standard and custom WordPress work, and almost all third-party services integrate with WordPress.
 It really is a no-brainer.

 In a nutshell, you can work through the following list of steps to get started with a WordPress blog: